Why is penis health important?

 - Night sweats.

 - Flu-like symptoms like aches, pains, fever and chills.

 How do I know if there is something wrong with my penis?

-- Bleeding when you go to the bathroom or when you orgasm (come)
+- Bleeding when you go to the bathroom or when you orgasm.

-Visually inspecting your penis regularly to stay aware of any new symptoms or conditions that may occur is healthy and beneficial.
+Visually inspecting your penis on a regular basis is one way to stay aware of new signs or symptoms that could indicate problems.

 Management and Treatment

 What doctor should I call if I have a problem with my penis?

 If you have a problem with your penis, you can start with your primary care provider.
 Your provider may refer you to a specialist, such as a urologist.
 Urologists specialize in conditions that affect the urinary system and the reproductive system.
 Your penis is part of both of these body systems.